 - Without old growth forests to absorb carbon dioxide, the earth’s temperature would rise substantially, hastening climate change and its catastrophic consequences.

 To put it very simply, conservation is absolutely essential for the continued survival and well being of the human race.
 In fact, it is the single most important endeavor that every person needs to be involved in irrespective of race, religion, ideology or nationality.

 Development or environment?

 Contrary to popular perception, development and wildlife conservation need not be mutually exclusive.
-India has enough land and resources to develop and grow its economy without destroying our last forest fragments.
+India has enough land and resources to develop and grow its economy without destroying our last natural habitats and forest fragments.
 Development projects that pay no heed to environmental consequences will only impoverish the nation in the long run and create more hardship than good.
 However, development projects that do not destroy forests can help create employment opportunities for poor people who would otherwise be forced to degrade forests for their everyday survival.
 With a wise land use policy, one can decide where to develop and where to conserve.
 Presently, India’s forest cover is only 21 per cent against a national goal of 33 per cent.
 And even this 21 per cent is not all pristine forest.
 The satellite mapping resolution currently used for estimation of forest cover in India is not good enough to distinguish between biodiversity-rich natural forests and ecologically sterile artificial plantations; so the term forest cover can be quite deceptive.

 A common question that most people have is, whether someone with a 9–5 job and a family to support can still be involved meaningfully in efforts to conserve nature.